 When I decided to take up painting, I moved to Paris and visited scores of contemporary artists' studios.
-I would offer to make a painting of the studio in return for being able to watch the artist at work.
-That is how I learned how to paint and sculpt.
-I also learned that each artist's studio tells a unique story.
+I would offer to make a painting of the studio in return for being able to watch the artist at work and to learn from them.
+Each artist's studio tells a unique story.
 Later in life, I developed a series of paintings that uses the artist studio as a metaphor for human creativity.

 "Balloon Dog before the Gloss" gouache on board, 19 x 19 in, 2015 Damian Elwes